 An astute observer may consider how this same throw could be initiated using your leg instead of your hand.
 There are several ways in which this could be accomplished.
 See if you can think of at least three.

 The throw is applied directly against your opponent’s center.
-By that we mean that you will be applying pressure backward directly along your opponent’s center line and toward his or her local angle 2.
+By that, we mean that you will be applying pressure backward directly along your opponent’s Center Line and toward his or her local angle 2.
 As your opponent or Uke moves forward you will advance on their face side and apply a wide U-Hand strike to their forehead.
 Your fingers and thumbs will grasp near the temple on either side of the opponent’s head.
-This need not be a forceful strike, in fact a very light push with minimal pressure is all that is required.
+This need not be a forceful strike.
+A light push with minimal pressure is all that is required.
 Use the palm of your hand to cover your opponent’s eyes, robbing them of their sense of sight and therefore limiting their sense of orientation.

 As your opponent’s head moves toward their back change the direction of travel into a downward direction.
 This will typically root your opponent on their heels, though this can depend on which stance they have adopted and their relative size.
 Here comes the tricky part.
 Now that the head is back and down, maintain a sound grip and pull the opponent’s entire torso forward and further down using your grip on the head.
 This is intended to compress the opponent’s knees forward, causing the opponent to collapse in a backward direction.
 Your opponent will usually fall on their back.